-- 3.5 Behavioral signs such as mood changes, depression, slowness, lapses of attention, chronic exhaustion, risk-taking behavior, excessive cheerfulness, flat affect, etc. - 3.6 Signs of drug use or alcohol abuse such as excessive agitation or edginess, dilated or pinpoint pupils, selfmedication with psychotropic drugs, stereotypical behavior, alcohol on breath at work, uncontrolled drinking at social events, blackouts, binge drinking, unusual changes in attire (e.g., wearing of long sleeve garments), etc.
+- 3.5 Behavioral signs such as mood changes, depression, slowness, lapses of attention, chronic exhaustion, risk-taking behavior, excessive cheerfulness, flat affect, etc. - 3.6 Signs of drug use or alcohol abuse such as excessive agitation or edginess, dilated or pinpoint pupils, self-medication with psychotropic drugs, stereotypical behavior, alcohol on breath at work, uncontrolled drinking at social events, blackouts, binge drinking, unusual changes in attire (e.g., wearing of long sleeve garments), etc.

-Evaluations documenting substandard academic performance or other grounds for consideration by the GME Program Director existing in conjunction with one or more sign(s) or symptom(s) of impairment, such as those listed above, may be considered in determining whether Fitness for Participation evaluation of the House Staff is needed.
+Evaluations documenting substandard academic performance or other applicable documents with one or more sign(s) or symptom(s) of impairment, such as those listed above, may be considered in determining whether Fitness for Participation evaluation of the House Staff is needed.